pats-s/livedrop-PatrickSoueid/docs/ai-first/touchpoints.md

 ### Happy path
 1. User clicks in search box on homepage or nav bar
 2. User types "wire" and then the system immediately suggests relevant completions
-3. After 3 characters, AI will generate contextual suggestions: wireless headphones, wireless chargers
+3. After 3 characters, AI will generate contextual suggestions: wireless headphones, wireless chargers,...
 4. Suggestions will update in real-time as user continues typing "wireless"
 5. The system will show 5 smart suggestions based on popularity, inventory, and user behavior
 6. User clicks "wireless headphones" suggestion